machinaut/azero/NOTES.md

     - Varied by game in Alpha{Go}Zero
     - Possibly intelligently tune over training?
     - Would be good to measure how much more information each one gives us
+- loss function on value predictions
+    - AlphaGoZero uses MSE, I think black value = -white value here
+    - For multi-player value predictions, I think L2 is a good place to start
+    - Cosine loss might also work well, given sum(all rewards) = constant
+    - Notably *not* using crossentropy, because not interpreting value as prob
+- Exploration noise
+    - AlphaZero added Dirichlet noise, maybe try implementing that first

 ## Old TODO